n8kowald/page-turner/README.md

 ## Chrome Extensions

 ### Page Turner
-Control pagination using the left/right arrow keys.

-### Keyboard Shortcut Sniffer
-Detects keyboard shortcuts in a website and if found displays them.
+Detects in page pagination and notifies you via an icon.
+Allows you to use the left/right arrow keys on a keyboard to go back/next.